gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 One of the most confusing parts of Salt for new users is the difference between an ``execution module`` and a ``state module``.
-Think of an ``exeuction module`` as the underlying layer of actions to be performed, and the ``state modules`` invoke them.
+Think of an ``exeuction module`` as the underlying layer of actions to be performed, and the ``state modules`` invokes them.
 These different types of modules are commonly referred to as states, and modules (or execution modules).
 This can be confusing as a state contains multiple ``state modules``.
 So this brings about another question, why is everything that occurs in a module not